-StabiliTrak activates when the vehicle senses a difference between the intended path and the direction the vehicle is actually traveling.
-StabiliTrak selectively applies braking pressure to any one of the vehicle wheel brakes to assist the driver in keeping the vehicle on the intended path.
+StabiliTrak/ESC activates when the vehicle senses a difference between the intended path and the direction the vehicle is actually traveling.
+StabiliTrak/ESC selectively applies braking pressure to any one of the vehicle wheel brakes to assist the driver in keeping the vehicle on the intended path.

-If cruise control is being used and traction control or StabiliTrak begins to limit wheel spin, cruise control will disengage.
+If cruise control is being used and TCS or StabiliTrak/ESC begins to limit wheel spin, cruise control will disengage.
 Cruise control may be turned back on when road conditions allow.
+TCS and StabiliTrak/ESC will automatically turn on when cruise control is set